openspending-archive/satellite-template/README.rst

 What is in this repository?
 ---------------------------

-Where Does My Money Go runs as an application on top of `OpenSpending`_.
-All data is stored in the platform and the visualizations and search are driven directly from its `API`_.
+Satellite sites runs as simple static websites built out of plain HTML and JS and  pulling data from `OpenSpending`_.
+All data is stored in the OpenSpending platform and the visualizations and search are driven directly from its `API`_.

 .. _`OpenSpending`: http://openspending.org
 .. _`API`: http://openspending.org/help/api.html